 Children in Chinese is composed by two characters meaning child, however the second character also means son.
 So when referring to a son, the child character is preceded by another character meaning son.
 In the same manner when referring to a girl, the female character precedes the son character.

 Any and all of the images in this list can be clicked on to open a full resolution image of the symbol.
 You can print this image using the print command on your browser and use them for a variety of purposes.

 Chinese symbols have long been used for tattoos.
 Getting a Chinese tattoo honoring your family or your favorite family member could be very special.

 Embroidering a Bathrobe

 Embroidering is a beautiful way to make any cloth item extra special.
 You can embroider these Chinese symbols as a type of monogram for each family member's bathrobe, towel, maybe their pillowcases, or even a handkerchief for the grandmas.

 A cultural addition on a His and Her items set could be accomplished by using the husband and wife Chinese symbols.
 This would be particularly special for a newlywed couple with Chinese heritage.

 Embossing a Frame

-Using the rubber stamp embossing method or any other you like is an excellent way to personalize a picture frame with these symbols.
-If you are gifting this to a family member, use the Chinese characters that correspond to him or her and a pretty picture of them, of course!
+Using the rubber stamp embossing method, or any other you'd like, is an excellent way to personalize a picture frame with these symbols.
+If you are gifting this to a family member, use the Chinese characters that correspond to them, and a pretty picture of them, of course!

 Family Portrait T-Shirts